 As has been observed, “The mating rituals of the Australasian gannet are a model for us all” (Quack 92).

-If either has been mentioned in the text already, there’s no need to repeat it in parentheses:
+If the author or page has been mentioned in the text already, there’s no need to repeat it in parentheses:

-As Herman Kuiper writes, “Zimbabwean origami is deeply influenced by white resentment towards Mugabe’s rule” (109).
+As Herman Kuiper writes, “Zimbabwean origami is deeply influenced by the shape of the Victoria Falls” (109).

-Notice also that in parentheses only the last name is given; in the body of the text it is customary to give the full name (at least the first time).
-Rarely should you cite authors by their first name alone.
+When the name is provided in parentheses, omit the first name.
+In the body of the text it is customary to give the full name for the first citation.
+After that you can often use just the last name.

 Finally, place your citation as close to the quotation as possible: